chabulhwi/tpil-solutions/docs/en/notes/chapter03/propositions.md

 mathematical statement whose truth value we don't know yet.
 Both responded that (a) isn't a proposition.

 However, they were divided on whether (b) is a proposition.
-One of them told that (b) is also a proposition since we *can* determine its truth or falsehood.
+One of them said that (b) is also a proposition since we *can* determine its truth or falsehood.
-The other argued that, *linguistically* speaking ("국어적으로 해석한다면"), we can determine the truth or falsehood of (b), but *mathematically* speaking, it can't be a proposition.
+The other argued that *linguistically* speaking ("국어적으로 해석한다면"), we can determine the truth or falsehood of (b), but *mathematically* speaking, it can't be a proposition.